 Student Fee Information

 Course fees are charged for some course sections in addition to tuition.
 Academic departments, with the approval of the respective Dean or Director, may add course fees to specific sections.
-New course fees in excess of $50 or course-fee increases in excess of 10% of the prior approved fee amount must also be approved by the Office of Planning and Management.
+New course fees in excess of $50 or course-fee increases in excess of 10% of the prior approved fee amount must also be approved by the Office of Planning & Budgeting.
 Course fees are subject to the same billing and collection process as tuition.
 Any financial aid a student is receiving will apply to the Course Fee.

 Please see our 2015-16 Course Fee Report for a full list of course fees.